akhilesh-niol/bashman/README.md

 # bashman
 Postman for the terminal, made with Bash.

-A powerful Bash-based REST API client designed to mimic Postman functionality — right from your terminal.
+A simple Bash-based REST API client designed to mimic Postman functionality — right from your terminal.
 Ideal for developers who prefer command-line tools or want a lightweight alternative to heavy GUI-based tools like Postman.

 ---